BasementKrew/revelation.io/_posts/2014-02-21-json-parsing.markdown

 {% endhighlight %}

-that is a **LOT** of boilerplate and error prone due to the many string key access.
+that is a **lot** of boilerplate and error prone due to the key value access of the dictionary.
 Thanks to the dynamic runtime we can eliminate this completely.
-First we need to get the properties of the User object to know which JSON keys we need to map to the User object's properties.
+First, we need to get the properties of the `User` object to know which JSON keys we need to map to the `User` object's properties.

 {% highlight objective-c %}
 //need to import to do some runtime work